Location-Aware Pretraining for Medical Difference Visual Question Answering: Experiments

 \subsubsection{Pretraining image resolution}

-\autoref{tab:image-resolution-ablation} presents results for two pretraining image resolutions: 224 and 448.
-The models are trained under identical settings, differing only in input resolution.
-Each model is trained from scratch at its respective input resolution and later fine-tuned at the same resolution used during pretraining.
-We observe that the model trained at $448\times448$ achieves consistently better performance than the model trained at $224\times224$.
+\autoref{tab:image-resolution-ablation} reports results for two pretraining input resolutions, 224 and 448.
+The models are trained under identical settings, differing only in input resolution, and are initialized from scratch at their respective resolutions.
+After pretraining, each model is fine-tuned and evaluated using the same resolution as during pretraining.
+We observe that the model trained at $448\times448$ consistently outperforms the model trained at $224\times224$ across all evaluation metrics.